JackCooper666/learning-note/hardware/RTK/ublox/zed f9p/Ublox F9P on Windows And Ros2.md

 ```

 6. Now the u-blox Node is available in your ROS2 environment.
 7. Modify the configuration file to update device paths or parameters as needed (we will use **/dev/ttyACM0** ).
 The ublox_gps package includes a default configuration file named **zed_f9p.yaml**.
-Open the configuration file by command and modify the "device":
+Open the configuration file by command and modify the "device" as Figure 21:
 ```bash
 nano ~/ros2_ws/src/ublox/ublox_gps/config/zed_f9p.yaml
 ```
 ![[zed_yaml.png]]
+\[Figure 21\]: Modify yaml setting

-8. To configure the node with the **zed_f9p.yaml** settings, update the launch file.
+8. To configure the node with the **zed_f9p.yaml** settings, update the launch file as Figure 22.
 Open the file and add the following line to load the configuration:
 ```bash
 nano ~/ros2_ws/src/ublox/ublox_gps/launch/ublox_gps_node-launch.py
 ```
 ![[set_launch_ublox.jpg]]
+\[Figure 22\]: Modify the launch file

 9. Rebuild the packages.
 We recommend using a **separate package** for your custom config and launch files to keep things organized.
 We’ll discuss that approach later.
 ```bash